No matter how good you think you have it living at home, you can’t really be the king of your castle until you’re the only king of the castle.

 What are some of the things mommy and daddy never told you?
 Besides how to do a wash by yourself, they never told you how to find a reliable moving company.
 Colonial Van Lines knows it can be tough for a first- time mover to navigate a moving contract.
 There can be a lot of fine print that can end up costing you a lot of money in the end.
 If you don’t read carefully, you could end up getting billed for services that you never requested.

 Here’s how it works.
-You figure out what your move will require.
+You figure out the details of your move.
 Then, request our free rate quote to let us know a little about it.
 Once we have a basic idea of what you need, we’ll customize a move that fits your budget and your specifications, and we’ll send you an honest estimate.

 If you want a more accurate quote, use our moving app.
 That will let you send us pictures of your belongings.
 We’ll send you a detailed breakdown of the expenses so you know exactly what you’re paying for.
 We never ask you to sign a contract before you’ve had time to review it carefully.